 With a background in public health science, I work with development and evaluation of methods in patient education targeting people with diabetes or at risk of developing diabetes.
 My research areas include:

-PhD project on the transition from childhood to adolescence in pre-teens (9-12 years old) with type 1 diabetes
+PhD project about care and support in pre-teens (9-12 years old) with type 1 diabetes and their families.

-Aim: to explore practices, barriers and strategies related to care, support and autonomy in pre-teens with type 1 diabetes and their families.
-The study will inspire the development of an intervention.
+Aim: to explore how care and support are enacted and experienced among pre-teens with type 1 diabetes and their families.
+The study revolves around three dimensions: family life, self-care and transition to adolescence.
+Insights from the study will inspire the development of an intervention.